pfdubois/BridgeBidding/source/Glossary.rst

       A kind of double of a final contract that asks for an unusual lead, often dummy's first bid suit.
 See :ref:`Lightner Double <LightnerDouble>`.

+   rank
+      A card's rank is the symbol on it, such as 2, 3, .., King.
+The rank of a suit is its position in the sequence (from lowest to highest) ♣, ♦, ♥, ♠.